-Self-Checks.
-These analytical self-assessment questions appear at the end of each module.
+• Self-Checks are analytical self-assessment questions that appear at the end of each module.
+They "click to reveal" an answer in the web view so students can check their understanding before moving on to the next module.
+Self-Check questions are not simple look-up questions.
 They push the student to think beyond what is said in the text.
-Self-Check questions are designed for formative (rather than summative) assessment.
+Self-Check questions are designed for formative (rather than summative)

+assessment.
 The questions and answers are explained so that students feel like they are being walked through the problem.

-Review Questions.
-These are simple recall questions from the chapter and are in open-response format (not multiple choice or true/false).
-The answers can be looked up in the text.

-Critical Thinking Questions.
-These higher-level, conceptual questions ask students to demonstrate their understanding by applying what they have learned in different contexts.
-They ask for reasoning about the concepts in a manner that will help prepare students for the $\operatorname{AP}^{\circledast}$ exam.

-Problems.
-These exercises give students additional practice working with the analytic and computational concepts in the module.
+- Review Questions are simple recall questions from the chapter in open-response format (not multiple choice or true/false).
+The answers can be looked up in the text. - Critical Thinking Questions are higher-level, conceptual questions that ask students to demonstrate their understanding by applying what they have learned in different contexts. - Problems are exercises that give students additional practice working with the analytic and computational concepts in the module.